jeddrickpablico/jeddrickpablico/README.md

 </p>

 ## 🚀 About Me
-I'm a Network Engineering Technology student at Sheridan College passionate about designing, configuring, and securing robust IT infrastructures.
+I'm a Network Engineering Technology student at Sheridan College, passionate about designing, configuring, and securing robust IT infrastructures.
 Combining a strong background in customer service and industrial operations with deep technical training, I enjoy transforming complex deployment concepts into highly functional physical and virtual environments.
+I love the "aha!" moment when a complex network topology or a tricky technical bottleneck finally clicks into place.

 My focus is on deploying reliable systems architecture, configuring enterprise-grade routing and switching protocols, and managing database backends that ensure absolute data integrity and network uptime.

 When I'm not configuring networks, I enjoy competitive lap swimming to perfect my stroke mechanics and camping across Ontario's provincial parks.
-I love the "aha!" moment when a complex network topology or a tricky technical bottleneck finally clicks into place.

 ## 🔭 What I'm Currently Working On